Total Contributions to Date for Southwest Missouri Long-Term Water Resources Studies as of 6/1/18

 Southwest Missouri Water Resource Study Phase III 2 of 3 –(CDM Smith) (2018)

-Southwest Missouri Water Resource Study Phase III Part 3 – (CDM Smith) (2018)
+Southwest Missouri Water Resource Study Phase III 3 of 3 – (CDM Smith) (2018)

 A key element was the development of a Project Management Plan (PMP) for a path forward to define the roles and responsibilities involved for both the Kansas City District and the Little Rock District in evaluating the overall regional water distribution opportunities for Stockton, Pomme de Terre, and Table Rock Reservoirs.
 Phase III included a facilities assessment to treat and convey water throughout southwest Missouri.